microsoft/winget-cli/src/PowerShell/Microsoft.WinGet.Client/README.md

 ## Prerequisites

-The PowerShell module has a dependency on the Microsoft Visual C++ Redistributable package which can be downloaded [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) or installed through WinGet by running the following command:
+The PowerShell module has a dependency on the latest [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170) package which can be downloaded or installed through WinGet by running the following command:

 ```
 winget install --id Microsoft.VCRedist.2015+.x64
 ```

 ## Quick Start Guide